bingeli1212/nitrile-preview/doc/DOC-diagram.md

 the word 'cartesian' after a dot symbol.
 The subcommand itself can also have its own option, such as 'cartesian-label.rt'.

-The ``setup`` command would set up a Cartesian coordate to be used.
+The ``cartesian-setup`` command would set up a Cartesian coordate to be used.
 The first two arguments defines the low left hand corner where the origin of the cartesian coordinates will appear inside the Diagram.
 It is specified in grid coordintes.
 For example, if they are passed as 2 and